James's Ramblings

 • The receiver can be a value or a pointer.

 • Methods can be defined on any type in the same package, not just structs.
+That means for types such as int, or string, defined outside the package, you must first create a custom type within the package to use a method.

 • Methods with pointer receivers can modify the value to which the receiver points.